Sarfarazshaikh08/todoApp/README.md

 It has the following features -
 - Anyone can create a todo
 - Anyone can see their existing todos
+- Anyone can update todo using update button
+- Anyone can delete todo using delete button
-- Anyone can mark a todo as done
+- Anyone can mark a todo as done using 'mark as done' button